cunnie/bosh-bind-9-release/README.md

+# No Longer Maintained

+This release is no longer being maintained.

+Maybe <https://github.com/cloudfoundry-community/bind9-boshrelease> is a better alternative.

 # BOSH BIND 9 Release
 This is a *BOSH* release that can be used to deploy a BIND 9 nameserver.